 Being able to deconstruct a story in an English class is not anything like constructing a manuscript.
 Your English teacher friend will probably get stuck in the small picture of sentences and miss the larger needs of your book.

 A. Because each project is unique, it’s impossible to predict.
 Some clients come with small commemorative projects for a family member or business event and have a deadline to meet.
 Others have an entire lifetime of experience and achievement to be recorded and explained and are not concerned about an end date.

 One factor is how much of the preparation work you have already done—planned the book, assembled the photographs and support documents, written some text or even a rough draft.
 The project will move along more quickly if you are easily and often available for telephone meetings and for reviewing chapters as soon as they are written.

-Some clients have an end date in mind—an anniversary or holiday.
-If you have a deadline for finishing your book, we will do everything possible to meet it.
-We are more likely to be able to do so if you communicate with us about your project as soon as possible.
+If you have a deadline for publishing your book, we will do everything possible to meet it.
+We are more likely to be able to do so if you communicate with us about your project deadline as soon as possible.

 Q. Whose name goes on the book cover?

 A. That choice is always yours.
-As a minimum, we request that we are mentioned on your acknowledgement page with a line such as, “Thanks to The Memoir Network and to The Ghostwriter for the assistance given to this project.”
+As a minimum, we request that we are mentioned on your acknowledgement page with a line such as, “Thanks to The Memoir Network and to [the Name of The Ghostwriter] for the assistance given to this project.”